Urban area: New Zealand

 Statistics New Zealand defines urban areas in New Zealand, which are independent of any administrative subdivisions and have no legal basis.
 There are four classes of urban area: major urban areas (population 100,000+), large urban areas (population 30,000–99,999), medium urban areas (population 10,000–29,999) and small urban areas (population 1,000–9,999).
 As of 2021, there are 7 major urban areas, 13 large urban areas, 22 medium urban areas and 136 small urban areas.
 Urban areas are reclassified after each New Zealand census, so population changes between censuses does not change an urban area's classification.

 South America

 Argentina

+A view of downtown Buenos Aires.

 Argentina is highly urbanized.
 The ten largest metropolitan areas account for half of the population, and fewer than one in ten live in rural areas.
 About 3 million people live in Buenos Aires City and the Greater Buenos Aires metropolitan area totals around 15 million, making it one of the largest urban areas in the world, with a population of 18 million all up.

 Córdoba has around 1.5 million people living in the urban area, while Rosario, Mendoza and Tucumán have around 1.2 million inhabitants each and La Plata, Mar del Plata, Salta and Santa Fe have at least 500,000 people each.